delfick/harpoon/README.rst

 You can also specify environment variables via the --env switch.

-Also, you can specify "harpoon.env" as a list at the root of the configuration or in the configuration for each image.
+Also, you can specify "harpoon.env", "images.<image>.harpoon.env" or "images.<image>.tasks.<task>.env" as a list of environment variables you want in your image.

+The syntax for the variables are:

+  VARIABLE
+    Will complain if this variable isn't in your current environment and will expose this environment variable to the container

+  VARIABLE=VALUE
+    Will set this variable to VALUE regardless of whether it's in your environment or not

+  VARIABLE:DEFAULT
+    Will set this variable to DEFAULT if it's not in your current environment, otherwise it will use the value in your environment

 Dockerfile commands
 -------------------